Clause 19: travelling compensation and excess travelling time

-19.2.3 No compensation for travelling time shall be given in respect of travel between 11.00 pm on any one day and 7.30 am on the following day where the employee has travelled overnight and sleeping facilities have been provided for the employee.
+19.2.3 No compensation for travelling time is to be given in respect of travel between 11.00 pm on any one day and 7.30 am on the following day where the employee has travelled overnight and sleeping facilities have been provided for the employee.

-19.2.4 Compensation for travelling time shall be granted only in respect of the time that might reasonably have been taken by the use of the most practical and economic means of transport.
+19.2.4 Compensation for travelling time is to be granted only in respect of the time that might reasonably have been taken by the use of the most practical and economic means of transport.

-19.2.5 Compensation for excess travelling time shall exclude the following:
+19.2.5 Compensation for excess travelling time excludes the following:

 (i) time normally taken for the periodic journey from home to headquarters and return;